alyakin314/lqrt/README.md

 Lqrtest_1sampResult(statistic=5.5937088664291394, pvalue=0.06)
 ```

-### Critical Value Bootstrap
+### p-Value Bootstrap
-The critical value for the tests is obtained via a bootstrap procedure,
+The p-value for the tests is obtained via a bootstrap procedure, outlined in
-outlined in Qin and Priebe (2017).
-By default - 100 resamples are used,
+Qin and Priebe (2017).
-but the number can be changed.
-Increasing the number of samples increases
+By default - 100 resamples are used, but the number can be changed.
+Increasing
-the precision of the p-value, but adds on computational work.
+the number of samples increases the precision of the p-value, but adds on
+computational work.

 #### Example:
 ```python